tallninja/Swlang/README.md

 #### 9. Classes

-Swalang is an object-oriented language featuring classes, inheritance, polymorphism etc. To create classes use the keyword ```ramani``` which is the swahili word for ```blueprint```.
+Swlang is an object-oriented language featuring classes, inheritance, polymorphism etc. To create classes use the keyword ```ramani``` which is the swahili word for ```blueprint```.
 The reason I chose this name is because I think of classes as blueprints for an object with its properties and behaviours.

 ```text
 ramani Mnyama {